 - Attend NA and AA meetings with people for the first time

-- Work in partnership with the NHS, One Recovery, the Probation Service, Staffordshire Police, local schools, the Prison Service and Public Health Staffordshire to support people in their recovery journey
+- Work in partnership with the NHS, STARS, the Probation Service, Staffordshire Police, local schools, the Prison Service and Public Health Staffordshire to support people in their recovery journey

 RIOT Champions are visible evidence that Treatment and Recovery work and you can recover.